The Apostle Paul wrote to Timothy in First Timothy 6:13, I give thee

 but not all.
 For those that are rich there are three problems that come their

 way: 1.
 They might become highminded.
+2. They might

-purpose of a Christian is to humbly follow God.
-Galatians 6:3 says, For if a man think himself to be something, when he is nothing, he deceiveth himself.
-The people of this world value material riches too
+Christian is to humbly follow God.
+Galatians 6:3 says, For if a man

-greatly, and the tendency is to esteem people too highly based upon their
+this world value material riches too greatly, and the tendency is to esteem

-material wealth.
-All human beings deserve the same esteem based upon the
+people too highly based upon their material wealth.
+All human beings deserve

-dignity of the human race.
-We should give people the same respect, the same
+the same esteem based upon the dignity of the human race.
+We should give people

-honor, and the same consideration no matter if they are rich or poor.
-Its not
+the same respect, the same honor, and the same consideration no matter if they

-what you possess that counts; its what kind of a person that you are.
-Jesus
+it is what kind of a person that you are.
+Jesus said in Luke

 A rich Christian might trust in his riches instead of trusting in